TimeWarriors/IFTTT_RestApi/README.md

 ```

 It's important to note that anything you write in the public_data object will be visible on the client.
+city and inRoom can be initiated with no values.

 Also, the userId should be tried to be kept secret since it works like a key for controlling certain data in the public_data object.
 This is also only handled on the server side.
 If it happens to be leaked it can just be re-written in this json file, but you will also have to change the id in the API calls that will be described in the next step.